-The Traditional Owner Healing Country Grant Program supports Traditional Owners to lead projects and activities that heal and restore Country in the Great Barrier Reef World Heritage Area region.
+The Traditional Owner Helping Country Grant Program supports Traditional Owners to lead projects and activities that nurture and/or restore Country in the Great Barrier Reef World Heritage Area region and Great Barrier Reef Catchment areas.

-Detail about this grant program can be found on page 5.
+Detail about this grant program can be found on page 1-2.